sdvdxl/influxdb.com/content/docs/v0.9/query_language/database_management.md

 ### Modify retention policies with ALTER RETENTION POLICY
 ---
-The `ALTER RETENTION POLICY` query takes the following form, where you must set at least one of THE THINGS `DURATION`, `REPLICATION`, or `DEFAULT`:
+The `ALTER RETENTION POLICY` query takes the following form, where you must declare at least one of the retention policy attributes `DURATION`, `REPLICATION`, or `DEFAULT`:
 ```sql
 ALTER RETENTION POLICY <retention_policy_name> ON <database_name> DURATION <duration> REPLICATION <n> [DEFAULT]
 ```